tfukui95/tor-experiment/TorAttacks.md

 attacks that have been conducted on the Tor network.
 For each attack the following points will be covered to keep everything organized:

-1. Who has performed this attack previously?
+1. Has this attack been performed previously?
 2. Key terms concerning the attack.
 3. Is the attack active or passive?
 4. Which part of the network does it attack?